Maternity protection law in Germany explained

 Special case: private insurance

-A woman who is not a member of a statutory health insurance fund receives maternity pay at federal expense for the period of the protection periods before and after delivery as well as for the day of delivery.
+A woman without statutory health insurance receives federally funded maternity pay during the protection periods and on delivery day.
 This amounts to a maximum of €210.
 To receive this, you must submit an application to the Federal Office for Social Security.
 You can find more information and contact details here: Frequently Asked Questions – www.bundesamtsozialesicherung.de

 What is the maternity pay supplement and who pays it?

-The employer must pay a supplement to the maternity pay, Section 20 MuSchG.
+The emplyoer pays the maternity pay supplement under Section 20 MuSchG.
 This supplement is the difference between 13 euros (from the health insurance fund) and the average net earnings per calendar day of the last three calendar months before the start of the period of protection before the birth.
 The allowance is paid for the duration of the protection periods, which also applies to extended deadlines.
 More information:

 Maternity protection and transition to parental leave